Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

 Let us know what you decide to do and leave us a comment below!
 We love to know other people’s experiences of owning a boat or just hiring one!

 (P.S.
-If you decide to own a boat, where’s our invitation to jump onboard for a ride??!)
+If you decide to own a boat, can we have an invitation to jump on board for a ride??!)

 Inspirational content to spend more time outdoors, in blue spaces and experiencing Water Wellness.